crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 ### How to name files
-It is really important to name your files correctly! see a [ppt](https://rawgit.com/Reproducible-Science-Curriculum/rr-organization1/master/organization-01-slides.html)
+It is really important to name your files correctly! see a [ppt](https://rawgit.com/Reproducible-Science-Curriculum/rr-organization1/master/organization-01-slides.html) by Jenny Bryan.

 Three principles for (file) names:
 * Machine readable (do not put special characters and space in the name)